gaehlerm/SoftwareEngineering/README.md

 Similar things belong together.
 It sounds fairly trivial and it is extremely helpful when designing code.
 And it’s true for pretty much any aspect in programming.
 Not only code objects, but also abstract concepts.

 There is a market for food and further down the road there is a store selling electronics.
 Each kind of store is in its own area.
 If you find a market store selling apples, chances are high that the next store sells apples as well.
 It is just normal that similar things align together.
+This makes them easier to find.

 The same holds true for code.
 Functions are bundled together by their functionality, as are classes.
 This makes them easier to find if you search for some specific functionality.
 At the same time, they should also have the same level of abstraction.
 The main function, for example, consists only of a few high-level function calls.
 No string manipulations or other low-level stuff.
 These low-level functions are buried somewhere in a deeper level of abstraction.

 Also bugs tend to cluster inside your code.
 Did you find a bug in some very complicated part of the code?
 Chances are you will find more bugs in the same area of the code.
+Probably it's some kind of complex algorithm or the implementation of a little understood requirement.

 Once you start thinking about this rule, you will automatically structure your code in a much better way.
 It becomes so much tidier.
 It will feel more natural and it doesn’t need too much work to make it better.
 And you will find your bugs faster as you check the complex parts of the code earlier on.

 ## Quality

-// Write about the broken windows.
-And about good enough code.
-These two things are opposing each other...
-See The pragmatic programmer.

 There were studies what must happen that an area starts to decay [The pragmatic programmer].
 They came to the remarkable conclusion that one broken window is sufficient sign for other people to start breaking windows as well and within no time, the whole area looks ruined and abandoned.

-When writing code, it is therefore important to keep the quality high.
+Accordingly, when writing code, it is important to keep the quality high.
 Don't write bad code or it will feel abandoned as well.
-Others may start to become careless as well and start writing bad code.
+Others may start to become careless as they don't feel like keeping it in shape is not worth it and start writing bad code.

 On the other end of the quality spectrum you have the issue that some developers just keep on writing and improving their code for all eternity.
 This is of course also an issue.
 There is always something that you feel like could be improved.
-But at some point you have to come to the conclusion that your code is good enough.
+But at some point you have to come to the conclusion that your code is good enough [The pragmatic programmer].

 These two things, broken windows and good enough code, are another example for opposing rules.
 It is your task to find the right balance between them, as it is in many things I teach throughout this book.

 ## Requirements
-// Does this go into the physical laws of code?
+// Delete this once the Requirements Engineering chapter is done (?)

 When buying a new car, you probably make a list of requirements.
 It needs to have five seats, ample of space for lugage, an AC, etc. Then you go to a car dealer and he'll show you a car that meets these requirements.
 Would you buy that car right away?
 Or do you first test drive it and look at some other cars as well?
 Even though chances are that you'll get back to that first car you've had a look at.